-It can easily be shown, by straightforward undetermined-coefficients reasoning, that for any given Ω there is a unique Γ that satisfies (1), but Ω is determined by the matrix quadratic equation
+It can easily be shown, by straightforward undetermined-coefficients reasoning, that for any given Ω there is a unique Γ that satisfies (1), but Ω is determined by the matrix quadratic equation which has many solutions- $(2m)!/(m!)^2$ to be exact.
+If more than one of these is dynamically stable, we have indeterminacy.

-(4) $$A\Omega^2 - \Omega + C = 0.$$
+$$A\Omega^2 - \Omega + C = 0, (4)$$

-For this very broad class of models, Evans and Honkapohja (2001, p.
-238) henceforth E&H-have established that the sufficient and generically necessary conditions for LS learnability are that the eigenvalues of the following three matrices have all their real parts with values less than 1.0:
+For this very broad class of models, E&H (2001, p.
+238) have established that the sufficient and generically necessary conditions for LS learnability are that the eigenvalues of the following three matrices have all their real parts with values less than 1.0: